Oblique serves as the single source of truth for authorization decisions in corporate environments, from HRIS to IdP.

 Ownership

-Section titled “Ownership”To scale management of access controls, responsibility for making access control changes needs to be shared.
+Section titled “Ownership”To scale management of access controls, responsibility for making access control changes needs to be shared, by delegating authority to those with more context.
 In Oblique, each resource and group has owners, and you can assign this ownership to a user or group.
 By default, Oblique Admins are the owners of all resources and groups.

 When you assign ownership, you’re saying that the user or group is responsible for maintaining that object.
 Having an owner is useful when you need to understand who is responsible for a particular resource or group, audit its access, or make changes to access.
 This also helps you spread the responsibility of managing access controls from the IT and security teams to individuals who might have more context.

-We recommend making two users or a group owners of all objects.
-Having multiple owners is important so that if someone leaves the organization, it’s clear who the next owner is.
+We recommend defining owners for all objects, with at least two users or a group for each object.
+Having multiple owners is important so that if someone leaves the organization or is unavailable, it’s clear who else is responsible.

 Soft deletion

-Section titled “Soft deletion”When you need to remove a resource, group, or user, you can soft delete it in Oblique.
+Section titled “Soft deletion”When you remove a resource, group, or user, it is soft deleted in Oblique.
 When you soft delete an object, it’s no longer available for granting new access, but it remains in the audit log.
-Oblique’s audit logs are a record of all changes made to access controls.
-They allow you to understand what changes have happened over time, and who made them.
+Oblique’s audit logs are a record of all changes made to your access controls over time.

 This allows you to review what changes happened over time, in context with what the object’s state was at the time of the change.
 Soft deletion preserves the integrity and completeness of your audit trail.